hadarser/onnx-runtime-genai-macos/README.md

 This repository is dedicated to running ONNX Runtime with GenAI using Apple Silicon hardware optimization.
 It aims to provide a learning platform for working with ONNX Runtime.

 ### What is ONNX Runtime?

-ONNX Runtime is a high-performance inference engine for Open Neural Network Exchange (ONNX) models.
-It is designed to be cross-platform, providing efficient and scalable execution of machine learning models.
+ONNX Runtime is a high-performance inference engine designed to execute machine learning models in the ONNX (Open Neural Network Exchange) format.
+It provides a flexible and efficient way to run models on various hardware accelerators.

 ### What is ONNX Runtime GenAI?

-ONNX Runtime GenAI is an extension of ONNX Runtime that focuses on generative AI models.
-It leverages the capabilities of ONNX Runtime to efficiently run generative AI workloads.
+ONNX Runtime GenAI extends ONNX Runtime to support Generative AI workloads.
+It simplifies running large language models and other generative models by leveraging ONNX Runtime’s optimized infrastructure.

 ### Purpose